 18. Sannas – Goan Steamed Rice Cake

-When traveling to this state, Sanna is an indispensable food in the tourist’s Goan breakfast recipes.
-The steamed savory rice cakes are the invention of the people on the west coast of the Indian subcontinent.
+When traveling to this state, Sanna is an indispensable food in the tourist’s Goan breakfast recipes when paired with coconut chutney, coconut milk, or Saambhar.
+The steamed savory rice cakes were the invention of the people on the west coast of the Indian subcontinent.

 You will immerse yourself in cakes containing coconut and rice.
-Hindus and Catholics love it in Goa.
 In addition, it is also a popular dish all over India, in areas like Kerala and Mumbai.
+And both Hindus and Catholics love it.

 Hindus will ferment Urad Dal (urad beans), coconut milk, and coconut water to make it.
-Meanwhile, the Sanna version of Catholics has two types, including toddy-fermented Sannas and the Sanna version with the sap of coconut Palm as the primary material.
+Meanwhile, the Sanna version of Catholics has two types, including toddy-fermented Sannas and a version with the sap of coconut palm as the primary material.

 These directions will help you make Sannas at home easily.